-On Monday November 26, 2018 the Skokie Community Foundation awarded its 2019 grants in a ceremony at the Community Animal Rescue Effort (CARE) facility located at 4927 Main Street in Skokie.
+On Monday November 26, 2018 Skokie Community Foundation awarded its 2019 grants in a ceremony at the Community Animal Rescue Effort (CARE) facility located at 4927 Main Street in Skokie.

 2019 Grants